nychealth/Reusable-Data-Explorer/README.md

 ## Notes
 The data in this repository are copies of the data in [EHDP-data](www.github.com/nychealth/EHDP-data), *at the time of this repository's creation*.
 Therefor, it may be out of date by the time of publication; data in this repository, then, are not canonical; they're for demonstration purposes only.

-This repository likely includes some unnecessary.
-We have taken our product and simplified it a lot, but there is further simplication that may happen as you implement it.
+This repository likely includes some unnecessary code.
+We have taken our product and simplified it a lot, stripping out unused code, but there is further simplication that may happen as you implement it.

-**We do not plan to maintain this in perpetuity**, but are publishing this version for re-use.
+**We do not plan to maintain this in perpetuity**, and may not update this to keep it aligned with changes that happen to the Environment and Health Data Portal, but are publishing this version for re-use.
 We can answer questions about functionality and implementation, so feel free to open issues.
-However, since we do not plan on ongoing maintenance of this version, we don't intend to review or accept pull requests.
+However, since we do not plan on ongoing maintenance of this version, we don't plan to review or accept pull requests to modify or enhance this.